Mechuka Advanced Landing Ground: History

 In June 2019, An Indian Air Force Plane carrying 13 en route from Jorhat Airport in Assam went missing while en route to the airstrip.
 The aircraft's wreckage was found in the Siang district after eight days after being spotted by an MI 17 helicopter that was on a search & rescue mission.

 Military usage

 The area has a significant military presence, which also creates some employment opportunities for civilians.
 The airstrip is used frequently to bring in vital supplies from Assam via Antonov-32 aircraft and helicopters.
-The runway was renovated, strengthened, upgraded to a concrete runway and extended to 4,700 feet in 2017 by the government.
+The runway was renovated, strengthened, upgraded to a concrete runway and extended to 4,700 feet in 2017 by the government.In July 2018, Indian Air Force made a history by landing the C-17 Globemaster III at Mechuka ALG.It would make the military logistics transportation easier to the border areas in the state of Arunachal Pradesh, India.

 Civil aviation usage

 There is a twice-weekly helicopter service offered under the UDAN scheme on Monday and Saturday.
 Government of Arunachal Pradesh has invited bids from the private airlines to operate a 9-searter fixed-wing air service which will not be under the UDAN scheme.

 As of December 2022, the new passenger terminal for handling passenger traffic is almost completed, and is expected to begin operations soon with Alliance Air's Dornier 228 passenger aircraft.